nishantnepal/nishantnepal.github.io/_posts/2025-10-06-building-gen-ai-cost.md

 ![RAG Tokens](/assets/images/genai-agentic-tokens.gif)

 ## Summary
-The goal isn’t to discourage agentic AI, but to emphasize that your use case and expected ROI should drive the decision.
-Cost matters, but it shouldn’t dominate the conversation.
-What’s too expensive for one project may be perfectly reasonable for another if the ROI justifies it.
-And there are still many ways to optimize costs—prompt refinement, tool caching, token budgets, context pruning, and more
+The goal isn't to discourage agentic AI, but to emphasize that your use case and expected ROI should drive the decision.
+Cost matters, but it shouldn't dominate the conversation.
+What's too expensive for one project may be perfectly reasonable for another if the ROI justifies it.
+And there are still many ways to optimize costs—prompt refinement, tool caching, token budgets, context pruning, and more.

+Beyond optimization, you also need to consider TCO (Total Cost of Ownership).
+Don't just factor in tokens and infrastructure for the agent itself.
+Account for the downstream costs of actions your agent executes—SQL queries, API calls, or other compute-intensive tasks.
+These can add up quickly and often catch teams off guard when they're focused solely on model inference costs.

 ## Coming Up Next